 A visit the to the U.S. National Parks is a bargain when you realize everyone in your car can enter for one admission fee.
 Even better are the days when it is free to enter the national parks.
-America’s national parks are a national treasure.
-Each year, the parks offer free admission to fourth graders and members of the military including military veterans and Gold Star families.
-Read on for details about national park free days for families in 2021 plus tips on traveling to national parks.
+America’s federally-managed parks are a national treasure.
+Each year, the parks offer free admission to fourth graders and members of the military including veterans and Gold Star families.
+Read on for details about national park free days for families in 2022 plus tips on traveling to national parks.

 U.S. National Parks For Free!

 A U.S .National Parks vacation can be very affordable.
 Especially if you picnic and camp.
 Most U.S. national parks are free year-round.
 About 116 of the 423 U.S. national parks charge admission ($5 to $35).
 But on national park free days for families you get free admission.
 Now, that’s a deal!

 With visits like Mount Rushmore National Memorial and Golden Gate Bridge, your family can explore the United States’ most distinct spots.
 Then grab the snack bag and it’s a budget-friendly family vacation kids will remember for years.
 Camping is a bargain too.
 Most campgrounds are less than $30 a night.